ourownstory/neural_prophet/docs/hyperparameter-selection.md

 NeuralProphet also contains a number of regularization parameters to control the model coefficients and introduce sparsity into the model.
 This also helps avoid overfitting of the model to the training data.
 For `seasonality_reg`, small values in the range 0.1-1 allow to fit large seasonal fluctuations whereas large values in the range 1-100 impose a heavier penalty on the Fourier coefficients and thus dampens the seasonality.
-For `ar_sparsity` values in the range 0-1 are expected with 0 inducing complete sparsity and 1 imposing no regularization at all.
-For
+For `ar_sparsity` values in the range 0-1 are expected with 0 inducing complete sparsity and 1 imposing no regularization at all. `ar_sparsity` along with
-`future_regressor_regularization`, `event_regularization` and `country_holiday_regularization`, values can be set in between 0-1 in the same notion as in `ar_sparsity`.
+ `n_lags` can be used for data exploration and feature selection.
+You can use a larger number of lags thanks to the scalability of AR-Net and use the scarcity to identify important influence of past time steps on the prediction accuracy.
+For `future_regressor_regularization`, `event_regularization` and `country_holiday_regularization`, values can be set in between 0-1 in the same notion as in `ar_sparsity`.
 You can set different regularization parameters for the individual regressors and events depending on which ones need to be more dampened.